Columbus Public Library (Columbus, Nebraska)

 The Columbus Public Library in Columbus, Nebraska, served the city from a 33,000 sqft building opened as a library in 1977 through February 2021.
 In spring 2021, the library relocated temporarily to the former police station at 2419 14th Street during the construction of a new building.

-The library was preceded by the Columbus Carnegie Library, designed by local architect Charles Wurdeman, built during 1913-15.
+The library was preceded by the Columbus Carnegie Library, designed by local architect Charles Wurdeman, built during 1913–15.
 It was funded by a $13,000 grant from the Carnegie Foundation.
 The Carnegie library building, at 1470 25th Avenue, was expanded and renovated while serving as the library.

-In 2019, voters approved the development and construction of the Community Building Project.
-The Community Building Project consists of the construction of a three-story building housing the Public Library, Columbus Area Arts Council, Columbus Area Children’s Museum, and City Hall.
-The site is the former locations of the fire department, senior center, and library which is on the north side of 14th Street east of 26th Avenue.